NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Drivetrain - tune the odometry correction
 Vision - decide if small april tags are worth it ControllerTeleop - color, rotate, and scale the grid.
-Center the square DrivetrainTeleop - full check of all drivetrain functionalities Vision - full check of all vision functionalities
+Center the square